 Each month we ask our POTM to choose an animal related organization to spotlight during his or her “reign”.
-Levi has asked us to tell you about NAWS where his mom is a regular volunteer.
+Negley has asked us to tell you about Midwest Boston Terrier Rescue.

 Make a difference!

 Each month we ask our POTM to choose an animal related organization to spotlight during his or her “reign”.
-Shelby has asked us to tell you about The Caspian Foundation.
+Hannah has asked us to tell you about The Caspian Foundation.

-Mission Statement: providing families with a special needs pet that may need equipment, such as a cart, orthotic or prosthetic device in order to live an independent and full life.
+Our Mission Statement: Providing families with a special needs pet that may need equipment, such as a cart, orthotic or prosthetic device in order to live an independent and full life.
 Our mission is only possible through generous donations from our supporters.
-Please consider making a donation so that we can continue to provide assistance to animals in need.

 Make a difference!